Jagadindra Nath Roy: Politics

 In 1901, he was made Chairman of the Congress Reception Committee at Calcutta and gave a noted lecture on India's state of political affairs and industries.

 He was elected as a member of the Bengal Legislative Council in 1913.

 Death

-He died in 1925 survived by his son, Raja Jogindra Nath Roy, who succeeded him as Natore Raj.
+He died in 1925 survived by his son, Raja Joladhi Nath Roy, who succeeded him as Natore Raj.

 Memorials

 There is a school named after him, which he founded, named Maharaja Jagadindra Nath Roy School at Natore.